NTsering/RLERCSSSERVER/rcssserver-16.0.0/README.md

 If these files do not exist they will be created and populated with default values.

+The server must be fed a situation configuration JSON file placed in your home directory.

+~/.rcssserver/slice.json

+If not found, a JSON error will be thrown to show it.

 To start the sample client, type `./rcssclient` or `rcssclient` as above.
 Then type `(init sample)`.
 This will connect the sample client to the server.
 You can then type in client command to move the client around the field.
 You will also need a